 The Sonder Transmitter is an aluminium trail hardtail with impressive geometry and some good looks, with some obvious thought put into the frame.
 It is beaten by other bigger brands when it comes to value though, leaving us to make a decision between aggressive geometry or better parts.

 The Transmitter is an all mountain trail hardtail designed in the UK from the guys at Sonder and Alpkit.
 They have a huge array of bikes to choose from and although this is aimed at harder hitting, gravity fed riders, you won’t be disappointed if you are just starting out on your mountain bike journey or if you happen to want to dabble in a spot of bike packing.

 Specialized's Chisel is a cross-country racing machine that delivers a solid spec for the money.
-On paper, it might struggle to match direct-sales rivals, but it makes up for that with a truly impressive ride quality and sorted, if old-school handling for anyone that wants to cover ground, quickly.
+On paper, it might struggle to match direct-sales rivals and other options in the best hardtail mountain bike space, but it makes up for that with a truly impressive ride quality and sorted, if old-school handling for anyone that wants to cover ground, quickly.

 The 29-inch-wheeled Chisel range sits at the top end of Specialized's aluminium framed cross-country hardtail offerings, with the two bike lineup consisting of this bike and the £1,800 Chisel Comp.
 Both bikes share a very nicely made M5 frame with the so-smooth-it-looks-like-carbon D'Aluisio Smartweld technology stitching it all together.